evaera/Votum/README.md

 - The councilor cooldown is not triggered if the motion is killed.
 - When a motion expires, the outcome is determined by majority votes.
 If there are more "yes" than "no" votes, it will pass, and vice-versa.
 - If you do not set a Councilor role, the total number of voters is determined by who can see the channel.
 It's recommended that you set a role for councilors so that you can be sure that only possible voters count towards the total number needed for majority.
+- Server admins (or people with a role called `Votum Admin`) can always create motions.

 ## Quick set-up guide